-Youtube-dl is a Windows, Mac OS and GNU/Linux tool that makes downloading of Internet videos quite easily.
+Youtube-dl is a Windows, Mac OS, and GNU/Linux tool that makes downloading of Internet videos pretty easier.
 It implements a powerful download engine and can download and manipulate audio and video files from several websites.
-As its name suggests, it originally started as a tool to download YouTube videos on Android, but it was later expanded by the community to support more than a hundred different websites.
+As its name suggests, it originally started as a tool to download YouTube videos on Android using youtube-dl commands, but it was later expanded by the community to support more than a hundred different websites.
 It is Open Source, small in size and enables downloading media with a single command.

 Between others, “youtube-dl” commands support downloading from the following services: